joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/09/25/business/federal-reserve-economy.html?searchResultPosition=4

 **Eliud Kipchoge Smashes His Own Marathon World Record**\
-`Kipchoge ran the Berlin Marathon in a time of 2:01:10.
-He has no equal in the distance.`\
+`Kipchoge ran the Berlin Marathon in a time of 2:01:09.
+Tigist Assefa shocked the women’s field by running her second marathon in 2:15:38, a course record.`\
 https://nytimes.com/2022/09/25/sports/eliud-kipchoge-marathon-record.html?searchResultPosition=5

 **Do Not Bring Your ‘Whole Self’ to Work**\